GoTierGod/GoTierGod/README.md

 Hi, I’m @GoTierGod.
-A Full-Stack Web Developer specialized in React and Django.
+A Full-Stack Web Developer specialized in React and JavaScript.